swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 ## Printing

+For the washers, print from PLA with a **layer height of 0.12 mm** and **infill density of 50%** or higher.
+Print one set of washers per fan.

-I use a Creality Ender 3 Pro to build from PLA with a **layer height of 0.2 mm** and **infill density of 20%** with **support generation**.
+For the mounts, print from PLA with a **layer height of 0.2 mm** and **infill density of 20%** with **support generation**.
 In Cura, I set "Support Placement" to "Touching Build Plate" and "Support Overhang Angle" set to 45 degrees (the default).
 After printing, remove the generated supports (at least 4 pieces: two under the bottom tangs, two under the top tabs) and clean-up the print with utility knife.

 ## Installation